bytelab-studio/vue-mvvm/README.md

 See the examples in the `/sample` folder

+## 🧩 Documentation

+See the [documentation](https://vue-mvvm.bytelab.studio/overview.html) for a Overview or [code API](https://vue-mvvm.bytelab.studio/capi/) for deep functionality.

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.